harshitverma209/flutter_in_app_pip/README.md

 * Provides the ability to set the borders to which pip can be dragged.

+* Provides the ability to make the window resizable(pinch-in/out).

+* Provides the ability to make the window non-movable.

+* Provides the ability to set the initial corner of the PIP window.

+* Provides the ability to set minimum and maximum size of the PIP window, if resizable.

 ## Getting started

 * Import the package.